Home / News / Visiting our care homes (updated April 2023)

 Your home manager and their team will be able to support your visit, and are committed to making it fulfilling, whilst also being responsible and safe in the interests of all.
-Key points can be found below, with full government guidance online.
+Key points can be found below.

 Staying safe during visits

 Visitors providing personal care to residents are no longer required to test before visiting our care homes.
-However, we ask all visitors to wear face masks, in addition to other PPE if they are providing personal care, to ensure visits can happen safely.
+However, we may ask all visitors to wear face masks (dependent on individual risk assessment) in addition to other PPE if they are providing personal care, to ensure visits can happen safely.
 This will be based on individual assessments, taking into account any distress caused to residents by use of PPE or detrimental impact on communication.

 Visitors are not required to be fully vaccinated.
 However, we urge all visitors, where able, to be vaccinated as evidence clearly shows that this is effective, and has had a positive impact of reducing cases and outbreaks in our care homes.

-You will need to wear a face covering at all times when indoors, visitors can wear their own suitable face covering, or a medical grade mask can be provided.
+Visitors are not routinely required to wear masks at all times during their visit.
+However there remain a number of circumstances when it is recommended that visitors wear masks to minimise the risk of transmission of COVID-19 (depending on individual risk assessment).
+Visitors can wear their own suitable face covering, or a medical grade mask can be provided.
 If you prefer, or the resident you are visiting is in the extremely vulnerable group, we will provide you with a medical grade face mask, disposable gloves and apron.

 You will be directed to use hand hygiene facilities; we will have hand washing and hand sanitising facilities available for you.

-Physical contact continues with infection control measures in place, such as visiting in a ventilated space, using appropriate personal protective equipment (PPE), and hand washing before and after holding hands..
+Physical contact continues with infection control measures in place, such as visiting in a ventilated space, using appropriate personal protective equipment (depending on individual risk assessment), and hand washing before and after holding hands

 When caution should be applied to visiting